Naved-ul-Hasan

-A right-arm fast-medium bowler capable of generating good pace with late swing, he is a genuine strike bowler.
-Although he was prone to leaking runs in his earlier career, of late he has used vast county experience to be economical in death overs.
-He often bowls the reverse-swinging yorker in one day and T20 cricket and has good control over changes of pace, though he sometimes can be expensive.
-Ul-hasan is also a useful attacking lower-order batsman with 5 first-class centuries and many fifties, including a score of 95 in 57 balls in a T20 game which lifted his team Sialkot Stallions to the tournament final.
-He left playing cricket due to personal reasons during 1995–1999.
+A right-arm fast-medium bowler capable of generating good pace with the late swing, he was a genuine strike bowler.
+Prone to leaking runs earlier in his career, he later used his vast county experience to be economical in death overs.
+He often bowled the reverse-swinging yorker in one day and T20 cricket and had good control over change of pace, though he sometimes could be expensive.
+Naved-ul-Hasan was also a useful attacking lower-order batsman with 5 first-class centuries and many fifties, including a score of 95 in 57 balls in a T20 game which lifted his team Sialkot Stallions to the tournament final.
+He discontinued playing cricket for personal reasons between 1995 and 1999.

-He also boasts an exceptional pedigree in domestic Twenty20 cricket played all around the world, having amassed 75 appearances with Sialkot Stallions, Sussex Sharks, Yorkshire Carnegie, Tasmania Tigers and Hobart Hurricanes.
+Naved-ul-Hasan also boasted an exceptional pedigree in domestic Twenty20 cricket played all around the world, having amassed 75 appearances with Sialkot Stallions, Sussex Sharks, Yorkshire Carnegie, Tasmania Tigers and Hobart Hurricanes.

 County Championship winner with Sussex in 2006 and 2007, Naved is no stranger to the county game, having also represented Yorkshire in 2008 and 2009.
 Naved has been in KFC Twenty20 Big Bash action in Australia for Hobart Hurricanes, recently topping the tournament wicket-takers list with 15 dismissals in eight matches and gaining cult status with the nickname "The People's Mullet".

-Early hockey career
+Early career

-Naved was initially a hockey player, playing the sport at professional and competitive level and even being part of the Pakistan Under-16 team, but abandonned it after sustaining a knee injury and being unable to run, so he chose to play tape-ball cricket.